allebone/help.omni.af.mil/README.md

 # v1.0 README - Allebone
-# Begin Addings Structure to the Documents for HELP.OMNI.AF.MIL
+# Begin Adding Structure to the Documents for HELP.OMNI.AF.MIL